Brain tumours account for a quarter of childhood cancer diagnoses and more than a third of childhood cancer deaths.

 Professor Richard Grundy, Children’s Brain Tumour Research Centre, University of Nottingham

-Ependymoma is a devastating brain tumour that kills up to 40 per cent of young patients, with little improvement over recent years.
+Ependymoma is a devastating brain tumour that kills up to 40% of young patients, with little improvement over recent years.
 BIOmarkers of Ependymomas in Children and Adolescents (BIOMECA) is a unique partnership between leading European ependymoma specialists who are now collecting tumour samples from young patients being treated under the international ependymoma clinical trial.
 They are aiming to develop new risk categories and work towards the future personalisation of therapy.

 Professor Andrew Peet, University of Birmingham